Tegra: Tegra 2

-The second generation Tegra SoC has a dual-core ARM Cortex-A9 CPU, an ultra low power (ULP) GeForce GPU, a 32-bit memory controller with either LPDDR2-600 or DDR2-667 memory, a 32KB/32KB L1 cache per core and a shared 1MB L2 cache.
+The second generation Tegra SoC has a dual-core ARM Cortex-A9 CPU, an ultra low power (ULP) GeForce GPU, a 32-bit memory controller with either LPDDR2-600 or DDR2-667 memory, a 32 KB/32 KB L1 cache per core and a shared 1 MB L2 cache.
 Tegra 2's Cortex A9 implementation does not include ARM's SIMD extension, NEON.
 There is a version of the Tegra 2 SoC supporting 3D displays; this SoC uses a higher clocked CPU and GPU.

 The Tegra 2 video decoder is largely unchanged from the original Tegra and has limited support for HD formats.
 The lack of support for high-profile H.264 is particularly troublesome when using online video streaming services.